frebib/the-kuruma-sutra/5-pacific-standard.md

 Feel free to shoot back during this bit, the less people shooting at you the less chance you have of getting hit! ;)
 When crossing the road, be careful of the Police cars that come from either side.
 They can trap you very easily, causing you to lose valuable time and money.

-Drive through the barrier and park the van in the entrance to the alley where the bikes have been left ([picture]()).
+Turn left at the Post-Op building and drive through the barrier.
+Park the van in the entrance to the alley where the bikes have been left ([picture]()).
 One player should head to the bikes, and place a Sticky Bomb on every bike. **Do not detonate them yet!** Head back towards the helicopter.
 At the same time, the helicopter pilot should get in and spin the helicopter up, while the other two players stay outside and defend the helicopter from the police that will spawn.
 Everyone should get in as soon as the Sticky-placer gets back.
 Take off and head north-west, over the roof of the Post-Op building and towards the reservoir ([picture]()).
 At this point you will get an out of area warning.
 When this warning comes up, detonate the sticky bombs.
 This will confuse the game and a few seconds later, the out of area warning will go away.